 Write data to BigQuery from Google Analytics 4

-How to write data to BigQuery from Google Analytics 4
+How to write data in BigQuery from Google Analytics 4

 • Google Tag Manager account with configured web and server containers.